-- Grooming Shampooing, combing or brushing hair, applying makeup, trimming beard or mustache, braiding hair, shaving under arms or legs as requested by the member; - Oral care Brushing teeth, cleaning dentures/partials (includes use of floss, swabs, or mouthwash).
+Grooming - Shampooing, combing or brushing hair, applying makeup, trimming beard or mustache, braiding hair, shaving under arms or legs as requested by the memberMember;

+- Oral care Brushing teeth, cleaning dentures/partials (includes use of floss, swabs, or mouthwash).
 Members whose swallowing reflex is not intact, are an exception and may require specialized oral care beyond the scope of this service as identified by a physician's order; - Nail care Cleaning or filing to trim and or do cuticle care.
-Members with diabetes are an exception and may require specialized nail care beyond the scope of this service as identified by a physician's order; - Perineal Care Cleansing of the perineal area and changing of sanitary napkins; - Toileting Transferring on/off toilet, bedside commode and/or bedpan; cleaning perinea area, changing adult briefs/pads, readjusting clothing; - Bowel Care Evacuation and ostomy care, including irrigations, changing and cleaning of bags, and ostomy site skin care.
+Members with diabetes are an exception and may require specialized nail care beyond the scope of this service as identified by a physician's order; - Perineal Care Cleansing of the perineal area and changing of sanitary napkins; - Toileting Transferring on/off toilet, bedside commode and/or bedpan; cleaning perinea area, changing adult briefs/pads, readjusting clothing; - o Bowel Care Evacuation and ostomy care, including irrigations, changing and cleaning of bags, and ostomy site skin care.
 Members requiring the assistance of bowel care must be determined medically stable by his or her physician, and are able to communicate their bowel care verbally or in writing.
-A physician must prescribe a bowel program for the member.
-An RN is required to provide whatever additional training the respite staff needs to ensure the respite staff is competent to implement the member's bowel program.
-The respite staff must demonstrate competency to the nurse that he or she is able to properly implement the bowel program according to the physician's order(s); - Bladder Care Elimination, catheter care, including the changing and cleaning of catheter bag.
+A physician must prescribe a bowel program for the memberMember.
+An RN is required to provide whatever additional training the respite staff needs to ensure the respite staff is competent to implement the memberMember's bowel program.
+The respite staff must demonstrate competency to the nurse that he or she is able to properly implement the bowel program according to the physician's order(s); - O Bladder Care Elimination, catheter care, including the changing and cleaning of catheter bag.
 Members requiring the assistance of a bladder care must be determined medically stable by his or her physician, and are able to communicate their bladder care verbally or in writing.
-A physician must prescribe a bladder program for the member.
-An RN is required to provide whatever additional training the homemaker staff needs to ensure the respite staff is competent to implement the member's bladder program.
-The respite staff must demonstrate competency to the nurse that he or she is able to properly implement the bladder program according to the physician's order(s); - Mobility Assistance Assistance in ambulation, transfer and toileting, defined as follows:
+A physician must prescribe a bladder program for the memberMember.
+An RN is required to provide whatever additional training the homemaker staff needs to ensure the respite staff is competent to implement the memberMember's bladder program.
+The respite staff must demonstrate competency to the nurse that he or she is able to properly implement the bladder program according to the physician's order(s); - Mobility Assistance Assistance in ambulation, transfer and toileting, defined as follows: - Ambulation Moving around inside and/or outside the home or memberMember's living area with or without assistive device(s) such as walkers, canes and wheelchairs;